Experienced Greenville Criminal Law Lawyers

 Whether you have been charged with marijuana, cocaine, methamphetamines, or prescription drugs, the penalties will be dictated by the amounts of drugs found.
 The type and weight of the drugs will determine whether you are charged with drug possession, possession with intent to distribute, distribution, trafficking, or manufacturing, which is why it is important to speak with an experienced criminal defense lawyer in Greenville right away.

-We will review the complete circumstances of your investigation or arrest to ensure your rights were not violated by the arresting officers while building your Greenville criminal defense case to pursue the best results.
+Our Greenville criminal defense lawyers will review the complete circumstances of your investigation or arrest to ensure your rights were not violated by the arresting officers while building your criminal defense case to pursue the best results.

 Contact Our Greenville Criminal Defense Lawyers at the David W. Martin Law Group for a Consultation Today